Project Team: Professor Wai-Fung LAM, Dr. Winnie LAW, Ms. Katie CHICK, Mr, Tai HU, Ms. Daisy YEUNG, Dr, Jessica Marie WILLIAMS

 The two freshwater mussels we added to the ponds:

 • Chinese pond mussel (Sinanodonta woodiana) is a freshwater mussel native to East Asia.
 It was once widespread in Hong Kong's muddy-bed streams, freshwater fishponds, and reservoirs, but its distribution is now in decline.
-This mussel is associated with Rose Bitterling (Rhodeus ocellatus), an uncommon native freshwater fish that depends on the mussel for reproduction.

 • Triangle sail mussel (Sinohyriopsis cumingii) is endemic to China.
 It is a major species used in freshwater pearl aquaculture and is also employed to improve water quality in aquaculture systems.
 This species is also recognised as a Chinese herbal medicine.